arcadia-unity/fighter-tutorial/README.md

         (v2* (bearing-vector (.rotation rb))
              3)))))

-;; Associates the FixedUpdate Unity message with a var in a "role" map (def player-movement-role
+;; Associates the FixedUpdate Unity message with a var in a role map (def player-movement-role
   {:fixed-update #'player-movement-fixed-update})
 ```